 15. Maui has some of the best beach resorts in Hawaii.
 There’s a reason why they call it the “honeymoon isle.”
 You’ll find some amazing places to stay on Maui without all of the crowds of the Waikiki beach resorts on Oahu.
 But don’t worry, Maui is very kid friendly!
-My favorites in Wailea are the Four Seasons, Grand Wailea, and Andaz Maui.
-In Ka’anapali I love the Westin, Sheraton, and Hyatt.
+Check out my favorite beach resorts for honeymooners, families, and budget travelers.

 17. Maui has a “hippy vibe.”
 Most people think of Maui as an island full of high-end beach resorts for the jet setting set and while it certainly has that, Maui surprisingly has a bit of a hippy vibe, especially on the north shore and upcountry.
 Head to Paia town where you’ll see signs warning “don’t feed the hippies.”

 18. Spend time in the small, local towns.
 Maui has some of the most charming small towns you’ll find in Hawaii.
 Don’t miss Paia on the north shore and Makawao upcountry.
 They’re both full of art galleries, boutiques, and fabulous restaurants.
 For a taste of the real “old Hawaii,” spend some time in Hana.